 The Howlin Wolf (907 S Peters St, New Orleans)

-Open Monday through Wednesday 11am to 12pm, Thursday through Saturday 11am to 3am.
+Open Monday through Wednesday 11am to midnight, Thursday through Saturday 11am to 3am.

-If Frenchmen Street isn't enough for you, pop into Howling Wolf.
-It's about a fifteen minute drive and well worth it, especially on a Sunday night when the Hot 8 Brass Bands have a residency in the concert hall adjacent to the bar.
+If Frenchmen Street isn't enough for you, check out Howling Wolf.
+It's about a fifteen minute drive away and worth the drive, especially on Sunday evenings, the day when the Hot 8 Brass Bands have a residency in the concert hall adjacent to the bar.
 An explosion of authentic and super sexy energy.

 The bars and pubs of New Orleans